rlucente-se-jboss/ib-fips-stig/README.md

 ## Demo
 ### Generate the blueprint file
-Generate the blueprint file to apply the DISA STIG to the rpm-ostree image from image-builder.
+Generate the blueprint file to prepare the rpm-ostree image to comply with some of the controls in the DISA STIG.

     oscap xccdf generate fix \
         --fetch-remote-resources \